-An installment purchase contract under this section creates in the property

-- (e) A contract entered into under this section shall be considered a continuing contract for capital outlay and subject to G.S.
+- (d) The term of a contract entered into under this section shall not exceed the useful life of the property purchased.
+An option to upgrade shall be considered in determining the useful life of the property. - (e) A contract entered into under this section shall be considered a continuing contract for capital outlay and subject to G.S.
 115C-441(c1). - (f) A contract entered into under this section is subject to Article 8 of Chapter 159 of the General Statutes, except for G.S.
-159-148(a)(4) and (b)(2). - (g) No contract entered into under this section may contain a nonsubstitution clause that restricts the right of a local board to: - (1) Continue to provide a service or activity; or - (2) Replace or provide a substitute for any property financed or purchased by the contract. - (h) No deficiency judgment may be rendered against any local board of education or any unit of local government, as defined in G.S.
+159-148(a)(4) and (b)(2). - (g) Subsections (e) and (f) of this section shall not apply to contracts entered into under this section so long as the term of each contract does not exceed three years and the total amount financed during any three-year period is no greater than two hundred fifty thousand dollars (\$250,000) or is no greater than three times the local board's annual State allocation for classroom materials, equipment, and instructional supplies, whichever is less.
+The local board shall submit information, including the principal and interest paid and the amount of outstanding obligation, concerning these contracts as part of the annual budget it submits to its board of county commissioners under Article 31 of this Chapter. - (h) No contract entered into under this section may contain a nonsubstitution clause that restricts the right of a local board to: - (1) Continue to provide a service or activity; or - (2) Replace or provide a substitute for any property financed or purchased by the contract. - (i) No deficiency judgment may be rendered against any local board of education or any unit of local government, as defined in G.S.
 160A-20(h), in any action for breach of a contractual obligation authorized by this section, and the taxing power of a unit of local government is not and may not be pledged directly or indirectly to secure any moneys due under a contract authorized by this section." - Sec.
 15. The Information Resource Management Commission shall develop and annually revise guidelines for determining the useful life of computers purchased under G.S.
 115C-529.
 The Division of Purchase and Contract shall develop and periodically revise guidelines for determining the useful life of automobiles, school buses, and photocopiers purchased under G.S.
 115C-529.
 The Local Government Commission shall develop and periodically revise guidelines for determining the useful life of mobile classroom units purchased under G.S.
 115C-529.
 Guidelines for computers and photocopiers shall include provisions for upgrades during the term of the contract.
 The Information Resource Management Commission, the Division of Purchase and Contract, and the Local Government Commission shall provide their respective guidelines to the State Board of Education by November 1, 1996.
 The State Board of Education shall provide the guidelines to local boards of education by January 1, 1997.